Liberty Hill International Sculpture Park: International symposium

 In the early 1970s, Mel Fowler, a painter and sculptor, came to Liberty Hill, Texas.
 Fowler attended an International Sculpture Symposium in Europe in 1975.
 On his return to Liberty Hill he began to organize a site for the first international sculpture symposium in the southwest.
 Initially, Fowler aimed to host the symposium in Austin, Texas, but a local of Liberty Hill, James Vaughan, convinced him to hold the symposium in the small town.

 In celebration of the U.S. bicentennial, during the fall of 1976, the town hosted 25 sculptors from 6 different countries.
 Many local families provided room and board for the artists, and many local organizations provided meals.
 Local companies also supplied all of the materials for the sculptures.
 Native granite, concrete, and steel were the primary materials used.
 The entire symposium took place without any state or federal money.
 The symposium resulted in a park of abstract sculptures located in downtown Liberty Hill at Veterans Park.

 Dedication

 The sculptures remained in Veterans Park for 10 years while Fowler attempted to raise funds to buy a larger piece of land for the sculptures.
 In the mid-1980s, Don Cunningham, a new administrative assistant for Liberty Hill Independent School District, wished to purchase a piece of granite from one of the sculptures for a sign for the new high school.
 After negotiations, the school district accepted all of the sculptures as part of a landscape for the high school.

-On May 5, 1987, after a massive moving effort, the sculptures were dedicated on the grounds of Liberty Hill High School (now Liberty Hill Middle School).
+On May 5, 1987, after a massive moving effort, the sculptures were dedicated on the grounds of Liberty Hill High School (now Louine Noble Elementary School).
 It became the only recorded site of an International Sculpture Park on school grounds.
 Several sculptures were added after the symposium and dedication, including one by Jim Thomas and several by Mel Fowler, bringing the total to 27 pieces in the park.